TheLocust3/react-material-components-web/README.md

 - Publish to NPM
 - Material Component adapters instead of just wrapping
 - Make sure user doesn't have to import stylesheets
+- Make sure there are no missing options for an components

 ### Issues
 - Checkbox labels aren't vertically centered